ColonolNutty/OutfitCustomization/README.md

 ### Troubleshooting Steps:

-- If the mod is not working for you, check out [these troubleshooting steps](https://github.com/ColonolNutty/Sims4CommunityLibrary/wiki/Troubleshooting-Mods-That-Use-S4CL)
+- If the Mod is not working for you, check out [these troubleshooting steps](https://github.com/ColonolNutty/Sims4CommunityLibrary/wiki/Troubleshooting-Mods-That-Use-S4CL)

 ### For Modders:

-- For Tutorial on expanding the Outfit Customization mod and other helpful information, check out the [Wiki](https://github.com/ColonolNutty/OutfitCustomization/wiki)
+- For tutorials on adding to the Outfit Customization mod and other helpful information, check out the [Wiki](https://github.com/ColonolNutty/OutfitCustomization/wiki)

 ### DISCLAIMERS:

-- ColonolNutty and the Outfit Customization mod itself are neither responsible, liable, nor accountable for what people use this mod for, what people add to it, or how people extend from it.
-The accountability is entirely on the third party.
+- ColonolNutty and the Outfit Customization mod itself are neither responsible, liable, nor accountable for what people use this mod for, what people add to it, or how people extend to/from it.
+The responsibility, liability, and accountability is entirely on the third party.
+If such a mod break s a rule or law somewhere, the Outfit Customization mod does not automatically break that same law or rule.
 ​
 ### Copyright: